uvalib/monorepo/src/authorTitleIndex.md

 Van Vechten, Carl, *Peter Whiffle* (1929) 184

-Vasari, Giorgio, *Lives of the Most Eminent Painters, Sculptors, andnArchitects* (1959) 515
+Vasari, Giorgio, *Lives of the Most Eminent Painters, Sculptors, and Architects* (1959) 515

 Veblen, Thorstein, *Theory of the Leisure Class* (1934) 274